MarianoBermudez/MarianoBermudez/README.md

 👋 Hi, I´m Mariano Bermúdez.

-💻 I´m really into python, data science and data analysis.

-🎓 I am a 2nd year student in Computer Science.
+🎓 I am a 2nd-year Computer Science student at F.C.E.F.N in San Juan, Argentina

-I am from San Juan, Argentina.
-I have a B2 level certificate in English
+💻 I´ve a keen interest in data science and artificial intelligence.

+🚀 I'm on a journey to merge my theoretical knowledge with hands-on experience, and I'm currently seeking opportunities as an entry-level/junior Data Scientist to immerse myself in real-world projects.

+🛠️ Explore my GitHub portfolio to witness my coding projects, where I've applied algorithms, tackled data challenges, and delved into the world of intelligent systems.
+From predictive modeling to deep learning, I'm eager to contribute and learn in the dynamic field of technology.

+🌐 Let's connect and collaborate on innovative projects.
+Excited to learn and contribute to data-driven solutions.

 <!--
-**MarianoBermudez/MarianoBermudez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-💼 I'm looking to get into my first job

 -->